Friday, December 30, 2011

 With my new

-, I can run a broadcasting webcast
+web camera software, I can run a broadcasting webcast

 of my home viewable online.
 This opens up a group